 What formats do you usually listen to?
 LP, CD, Cassette, Digital, Streaming Services and why?

-I pretty exclusively listen to music digitally.
+So, I pretty much exclusively listen to music digitally.
 I own a record player and will play records on occasion, but it’s pretty rare.
-I rely heavily on streaming because it’s always with me – it functions as a reminder list of things to check out and things I already love.
+Streaming is something I rely heavily upon.
+Mostly because it’s always with me.
+It functions as a reminder list of things to check out and things I already love.
 I also enjoy the algorithmic playlists that condense what I’m already listening to into one neat package.

 Where do you do most of your music listening?

 My casual listening happens when I’m commuting or at work.
-That said, most of my active listening, and reviewing of records for Terrorbird, happens at home on my down time.
+That said, most of my active listening, and reviewing of records for Terrorbird, happens at home during my downtime.
 I’m super easily distracted, which is why I find the best time to focus on music is on the couch with my cat!

 How do find and listen to pre-release music?

-Terrorbird has a bunch of departments, and many of them work to promote new releases, so we receive music ahead of time to decide on projects.
-Our staff receives submissions and listens to new music every day, and we often share with one another to flag cool new stuff that’s coming.
-That’s the bulk of how I find and listen to unreleased music, though I will check out a few smaller blogs to find new stuff (such as POND Mag, Cereal and Sounds and So Young Magazine).
+Terrorbird has a bunch of departments.
+Many of them work to promote new releases, so we receive music ahead of time to decide on projects.
+Our staff receives submissions and listens to new music every day.
+We often share with one another to flag cool new stuff that’s coming.
+That’s the bulk of how I find and listen to unreleased music.
+I will, however, check out a few smaller blogs to find new stuff (such as POND Mag, Cereal and Sounds and So Young Magazine).